 Faculty Commons Book Club

-Faculty Commons Book Club to meet Wednesday, Feb.
-22
+Faculty Commons Book Club to discuss Duckworth’s ‘Grit’ Oct.
+6

 Limited free copies of the book will be awarded to participants based upon registration and winners will be contacted via email.
-Copies may also be purchased at a 30 percent discount from the Barnes and Noble UD Bookstore.
+In addition, printed copies and audio versions are available for loan from the UD Library.

-The meeting for this book will from noon-1 p.m., Wednesday, Feb.
-22, in Faculty Commons (116 Pearson Hall).
+The discussion of Duckworth’s book will be held from noon-1 p.m., Thursday, Oct.
+6, in Faculty Commons (116 Pearson Hall).
 Drinks and dessert will be provided.
+RSVP requested.

-For more information about these events, visit the Faculty Commons website.
+For more information about this event, visit the Faculty Commons website